RTradeLtd/TxPB/doc/CONFIGURATION.md

       discovery: false
       # enable being a relay hop (this means we will relay connections)
       relay_hop: false
+    # enables modifying the available transports
+    enabled_transports:
+      # enables and prefers tls security/transport over secio
+      # default is true
+      tls: true
+      # enables the quic transport
+      # default is false
+      quic: false
+    # enables modifying dht settings
+    dht_options:
+      # persistently store DHT information between reboots
+      # it does this using a namespaced wrapper around the "storage" datastore specified earlier in the yaml config file
+      persistentDHT: "true"
   # general node configuration
   opts:
     # enables a bloom+arc cache ontop of the blockstore